Mats Haldin

-Mats Haldin (born 17 May 1975) is a Finnish orienteering competitor and two-time European champion with the Finnish relay team.
-He received a silver medal with the Finnish relay team at the 2003 World Orienteering Championships in Rapperswil/Jona, and again in 2006 in Aarhus.
-He received a bronze medal in relay at the 2007 World Championships in Kyiv.
-At the 2009 World Orienteering Championships in Miskolc he won a bronze medal in the relay, together with Topi Anjala and Tero Föhr.
+Mats Haldin (born 17 May 1975) is a Finnish orienteer and two-time European champion with the Finnish relay team.
+He received a silver medal with the Finnish relay team at the 2003 World Orienteering Championships in Rapperswil and Jona, Switzerland and again in 2006 in Aarhus, Denmark.
+He received a bronze medal in relay at the 2007 World Orienteering Championships in Kyiv, Ukraine.
+At the 2009 World Orienteering Championships in Miskolc, Hungary, he earned a bronze medal in relay with Topi Anjala and Tero Föhr.

 His wife is Czech orienteer Vendula Klechová.
-Daughter Hanna was born on 25 May 2011.
+Their daughter Hanna was born on 25 May 2011.

 Haldin won the Jukola relay three times, in 2003, 2010 and 2011, for Halden SK.